goehringlab/2020-Illukkumbura-COCB-modelling/README.md

 Curr.
 Opin.
 Cell Biol.
 62, 123–134.

 Model.py contains the model.
-Figures in the paper (3 and 4d) can be recreated by running scripts in the Figures folder (Run.py to the simulations, Figs.py to create the figures).
+Figures in the paper (3 and 4d) can be recreated by running scripts in the Figures folder (Run.py to run the simulations, Figs.py to create the figures).
 Tested with Python 3.7